nolanlawson/dotjs-2016/readme.md

 ---

-# PWAs on Windows: current plan
+# PWAs on Windows: preview

 ???

 What will this look like?
 Our current plan looks like this:

+???

+Currently we have a thing called HWAs, which are sort of like Cordova for Windows – they're WebView wrapper apps.
+You can build them from PWAs using ManifoldJS.

+Our plan is to convert these automatically to HWAs under the hood.
+Maybe Bing will crawl them and put them in the Windows store.
+Maybe the browser itself will do it when you click a prompt.
+We haven't decided on a final design yet, so I'd love to hear your feedback on this.

+Either way, Progressive Web Apps on Windows will really look and feel like native apps, because they'll be real apps.

 --

-- Bing crawls web sites
-- Sites with a manifest go into the Windows Store
+* Hosted Web Apps: current solution

+--
+* [ManifoldJS](http://manifoldjs.com/): tool to convert PWAs to HWAs

+--
+* Automate that process (TBD)

+--
-- These webapps are _real_ apps
+* These PWAs are _real_ Windows apps

-???

-Well, our plan is for Bing to crawl web sites, and automatically convert any sites with a Web App Manifest into a PWA, which is then ingested into the Windows Store.
-And these will be true apps – you can Alt-Tab them, you can save it to your desktop, you can uninstall them, they have their own storage, etc.

-So essentially, Progressive Web Apps on Windows will really look and feel like native apps.

 ---

-# Your PWA will be a
+# Our dream: every PWA is now a

-- Windows Desktop app
-- Windows Phone app
-- XBox app
-- HoloLens app

 ???

 And better yet, PWAs will run anywhere that Windows 10 runs.
 The idea is that you build a web site, and suddenly you've got a desktop app, a phone app, an XBox app, and a HoloLens app.

+--
+* Windows Desktop app
+* Windows Mobile app
+* Xbox app
+* HoloLens app

+???

 This is just a snapshot of our current plans, but we're on schedule to ship this soon in an upcoming Edge release.